Emulsion Overview

 In the case of water-phase fuels which have higher water content, such as ROE, the reverse is true and the Base Fuel is suspended as microscopic droplets in water.
 As a result the finished emulsion can have handling characteristics similar to water.

-APT Emulsified Fuels are manufactured from Base Fuels and water through the chemical bonding of APT Additives and by passing all three fluids through an APT Blending Unit.
+AET Emulsified Fuels are manufactured from Base Fuels and water through the chemical bonding of AET Additives and by passing all three fluids through an AET Blending Unit.

 Figure 1: Diagram illustrating an oil-phase emulsion